 Favourite place to go to feel connected with nature?

 Any forest with a river running through it (preferably walking with my dog)– I can think of a few places: for example, the north reaches of the river Findhorn

 Neil and I met during our course with the Mindful Enterprise.
 It had a huge impact on us both.
-Neil now helps to run mindfulness meetups which are on a Monday night in the centre of Edinburgh.
-If you would like to find out more, you can get in touch with Neil direct or drop me a message.
+Neil and Sarah (who was also on the course) now run free mindfulness meetups which are on a Monday night in the centre of Edinburgh.
+If you would like to come along then you can sign up here.
 If mindfulness is something you would like to find out more about, I would highly recommend the mindful based living courses with The Mindful Enterprise.

 And just for fun, if you would like to see Neil do a rubix cube in my kitchen, check out the link below.
 I was very impressed.